His Blaze Version

 Any intervention at that point of time could have proved disastrous.
 A BJP leader was leading a mob of thousands of Hindus and Muslims were also on the streets.
 There was stone pelting at various places and various markets were set on fire.
 There were chances of thousand deaths in such a situation.

 Deputy Commissioner started formally communicating with the army at 10:40 am.
 Army was cooperative and they sent whatever was available with them.
 But we needed more, and they wanted a formal request.
 The DC and his staff had to go to their office to type and fax it.
-From our side all the communications were sent by 12:12 pm and I have every single receipt of those communications.
+From our side, all the communications were sent by 12:12 pm, and I have every single receipt of those communications.
 But the army came later in the day.
 As they entered the town, we could see the immediate cessation of hostilities between the two sections of people.
-State Police Chief and other officials also landed in the town and stayed there for a few hours till the army started marching in the town.
+State Police Chief and other officials also landed in the town and stayed there for a few hours till the army started marching into the town.

 By then, the tensions had escalated at Padder.
 Facebook and other social networking sites had started adding to the mess.
 I am personally pained that three people were killed – two Muslims and a Hindu.
-But it could have been in hundreds had not we been in the town.
+But it could have been in hundreds had we not been in the town.

 The situation I saw in the town cannot be described.
 It was unprecedented.
 There are quite a few people who were injured by bullets but you cannot imagine how many guns were used.
 It was God’s grace that these guns did not trigger casualties.

 There is nothing that is shrouded in mystery.
 It is open knowledge, who did what?
-It started with a local BJP leader’s security guard taking out his bike and trying to force his way through a procession of Muslim worshippers who were reciting the verses and were on way to the Eidgah.
+It started with a local BJP leader’s security guard taking out his bike and trying to force his way through a procession of Muslim worshippers who were reciting the verses and were on their way to the Eidgah.
 That is all.

 LEAVE A REPLY